FlyJingFish/AndroidAOP/docs/getting_started.md

         ```groovy

         plugins {
-          //👇Required item (1)👈 apply is set to true to automatically apply debugMode to all modules, if false, follow step 5 below.
+          //👇Required item (1)👈 apply is set to true to automatically apply debugMode to all modules, If false, follow step 5 below to configure debugMode in manual mode.
           id "io.github.FlyJingFish.AndroidAop.android-aop" version "2.4.9" apply true
         }
         ```